 In this chapter, we will explore the nature and value of critical thinking.
 We will ask what critical thinking is and how it differs from other kinds of thinking.
 We will explore what it means to think critically; what makes that kind of thinking critical.
 As part of this, we will consider whether critical thinking varies from one discipline to the next.
-Is critical thinking in geology different from critical thinking in design or the humanities?
+Is critical thinking in geology different from critical thinking in design or in humanities?
 We will see that while the concepts, methods, and standards may differ from one discipline to the next, there is a basic essence or core of critical thinking that remains the same across all disciplines.
 Whether one is doing chemistry, design, astrology, or philosophy, there are common standards that you should strive to maintain, and practical strategies to help you make sure that you do.
 This book is designed to introduce you to this essential core of critical thinking while at the same time providing you with the tools you need to identify the concepts, methods, and standards distinctive of different disciplines.

-A Practical Guide to Critical Thinking: Deciding What to Do and Believe, by David A. Hunter Copyright © 2009 John Wiley & Sons, Inc.
+A Practical Guide to Critical Thinking: Deciding What to Do and Believe, Second Edition.
+David A. Hunter. © 2014 John Wiley & Sons, Inc. Published 2014 by John Wiley & Sons, Inc.